-Berkeley Law recently welcomed seven new hires to its in-house clinical program — six teaching fellows and one supervising attorney.
+Berkeley Law recently welcomed eight new hires to its in-house clinical program — seven teaching fellows and one supervising attorney.
 Their arrival, which includes four new positions, will expand the growing program’s already significant outreach to marginalized communities and individuals and help offer more valuable hands-on training for 110 in-house students, its largest fall cohort yet.

 New Business Community Law Clinic

 Kelly Woolfolk LL.M. ’14, who participated in the New Business Practicum (now the New Business Community Law Clinic) as an LL.M. student in 2014, returns as a supervising attorney.
 She has extensive experience as a transactional attorney in the entertainment industry and will help expand the clinic’s work with Spanish-speaking entrepreneurs.

 “Experiential education is a high-caliber resource which too few students are afforded,” she says.
 “It can make the difference in whether burgeoning careers thrive or sputter.
 I’m honored to join the clinic to support and inspire students in service to local communities.”

 After moving to the Dominican Republic in 2018, Woolfolk helped clients with international real estate transactions and business development and started a YouTube channel about her expat experience.
 She has published on negotiations in the Berkeley Journal of International Law, and the impacts of international tax policies on U.S. and Latin American economic development.”
 Her essay “Finding Home” was published in the anthology, All the Women in My Family Sing in 2018.
 She has a B.A. from Spelman College and a J.D. from Howard University School of Law.

 Policy Advocacy Clinic